AdrianSzklarski/Python_Workshop.part2/README.md

 f(x)=ax<sup>2</sup>+bx+c

-where: a,b,c are some constants, with a 0 (which ensures that the quadratic function does not degenerate into a linear function).
+where: a,b,c are some constants, with a&#8800;0 (which ensures that the quadratic function does not degenerate into a linear function).
 A quadratic function is determined by some polynomial of the second degree, which is why it is sometimes called a quadratic triangle.</p>

 ## Author:
 Programme code written by A.Szklarski 01.2022r.